Exploring How To Deal With Guilt And Move Forward

 Gather facts

 Sometimes, our incorrect perception of a situation can create excessive levels of guilt.
 If this may be the case for you, try to first look for evidence that you aren't doing enough or that you have done something wrong and see what the facts say.
 Staying up-to-date on reality may help mitigate negative emotions surrounding guilt.
-Consider asking others to give their point of view to help you adjust your viewpoint.
+Consider asking others to give their point of view to help you adjust your viewpoint and lessen guilt.

 Negative thought patterns may trigger guilt or contribute to a negative perception of oneself as a bad person.
 There can often be a tendency to think in black and white instead of recognizing the “grey areas” in many situations, and this can be especially common for individuals with major depression.
 If you look at the various aspects of a situation, rather than simplifying it into one extreme or the other, you might be able to see the nuances of the situation and give yourself more grace, rather than only seeing reasons for guilt.

 Working through guilt on your own and making amends can be challenging, and sometimes, there may be further concerns underneath your guilt that you’d like to address.
-For instance, you could be holding onto feelings of anger, hurt, resentment, or even low self-worth, or you may have found that your excessive guilt is connected to a mental health condition.
-By working with an in-person or online therapist, you can address those feelings and learn effective coping strategies, especially when guilt makes everyday life challenging.
+For instance, you could be holding onto feelings of guilt, hurt, resentment, or even low self-worth, or you may have found that your excessive guilt is connected to a mental health condition.
+By working with an in-person or online therapist, you can address those feelings of guilt and learn effective coping strategies, especially when dealing with guilt makes everyday life challenging.

 If you’re considering online therapy for addressing the excessive guilt you’ve been experiencing or its underlying causes, studies have shown that online therapy can be just as effective as face-to-face therapy for a range of concerns.
 For example, a literature review of 64 articles containing 14 studies on online therapy as compared to traditional therapy found the effectiveness to be comparable.
 Participants in the studies experienced a range of mental health conditions and received a range of therapeutic treatments.